 Somaliland is one of the most interesting countries with no extradition in Africa.

 Kosovo declared its independence from Serbia in 2008.
 However, not all countries recognize Kosovo as an independent nation.
-Kosovo’s status is controversial, but it is recognized by most European nations and the United States.
-Serbia, Russia, Spain, Greece, Romania, Cyprus, Brazil and a handful of other countries do not recognize Kosovo as an independent state.
-It should be noted that Kosovo is recognised by the US and the UK.
+Kosovo’s status is controversial, but most European nations and the United States recognize it.
+Serbia, Russia, Spain, Greece, Romania, Cyprus, Brazil, and a handful of other countries do not recognize Kosovo as an independent state.
+It should be noted that Kosovo is recognized by the US and the UK.

 The Nagorno-Karabakh Republic (NKR) is a region located between Azerbaijan and Armenia.
-The area is mostly populated by ethnic Armenians.
-In 1991, the NKR declared independence from Azerbaijan, but this has not been recognized by the international community.
+Ethnic Armenians mostly populate the area.
+In 1991, the NKR declared independence from Azerbaijan, but the international community has not recognized this.
 There are ongoing negotiations to resolve this conflict.

 Sahrawi Arab Democratic Republic

 The Sahrawi Arab Democratic Republic (SADR) is a partially recognized state that controls a thin strip of land along the western side of the Sahara Desert, between Morocco to the north and Mauritania to the south.
 The SADR is recognized by other African countries through membership in the African Union (AU), but not by any other major global organization.

 The only place that is officially not part of Moldova, Transnistria has a history of independence dating back to the mid-20th century.
 During World War II, Transnistrian forces fought alongside Nazi Germany and the Soviet Union on sides (German and Romanian, respectively), which eventually won the war.
 The conflict has been frozen due to Russia’s annexation of Crimea in 2014.